flagbug/flagbug.github.com/_posts/2014-03-21-link-github-issues-with-javascript.md

 })
 ```

-Since we're keeping our release notes in our repository and just copy pasted it into the Github releases section, this is a neat way to avoid linking each issue manually.
+Since we're keeping our release notes in our repository and just copy paste it into the Github releases section, this is a neat way to avoid linking each issue manually.